Levothyroxine is a treatment for hypothyroidism. It is the generic version of Eltroxin, available as a tablet and oral solution.

 Conditions to look out for

-Your prescriber also needs to know if you have: had hypothyroidism for a long time; other heart problems including angina, coronary artery disease or high blood pressure; lactose intolerance; diabetes; or if you are over 50 years of age.
+Your prescriber also needs to know if you have: had hypothyroidism for a long time; other heart problems including angina, coronary artery disease or high blood pressure; lactose intolerance; diabetes; or if you are over 50.

 Can I still drink alcohol?